lucaszischka/BottomSheet/README.md

 `.animation(Animation)` Sets the animation for opening and closing the BottomSheet.

-`.appleScrollBehavior` The mainView is packed into a ScrollView, which can only scrolled at the .top position
+`.appleScrollBehavior` The mainView is packed into a ScrollView, which can only scrolled at the .top position.

 `.background(AnyView)` Changes the background of the BottomSheet.
 - Must be erased to AnyView.

-`.backgroundBlur` Blurs the background when pulling up the BottomSheet.
+`.backgroundBlur(UIBlurEffect.Style = .systemThinMaterial)` Enables and sets the blur effect of the background when pulling up the BottomSheet.

+`.cornerRadius(Double)` Changes the corener radius of the BottomSheet.

 `.dragIndicatorColor(Color)` Changes the color of the drag indicator.